deepcoin1003/deepcoin/deepcoin.md

 (7) How are you structuring the data?

+	Data parsed from different public chains will be structured and saved.

 (8) What pre-processing are you doing before ingesting the data?

+	After the data is obtained, it will be classified and collected by our customized program, and the data with reference value will be extracted and saved

 (9) What tech stack will you use to store the data?

+	Data centers and object storage on the cloud

 (10) How will you retrieve the data?

+	The data will be extracted by our program and pushed to the customer, or we will provide the user with the data needed to retrieve it

 (11) Who is the intended user for your application/UI?